-Vaccine uptake statistics are published in our COVID wider impacts dashboard and childhood immunisation statistics quarterly report.
+Vaccine uptake statistics are published in our childhood immunisation statistics quarterly report.

 Pertussis (or whooping cough) is an acute bacterial disease of the respiratory tract, resulting from infection with Bordetella pertussis.

 It can affect people of all ages.
 Unimmunised infants are more likely to develop complications from pertussis infection which can require hospital treatment and, in severe cases, can be fatal.
 It is often less severe in adolescents and adults, however they may suffer a prolonged cough.